About Attorney J. Ashley Twombley

 - $114,000 – Quantum Mortgage Corporation vs. Duncan Investments, Inc. – Mr. Twombley obtained a jury verdict for his client in this breach of contract action.

 Mr. Twombley also has an active pro bono practice and has represented clients with civil rights claims related to mistreatment in prison as well as various other matters.
-Mr. Twombley has been asked by five different United State District Court Judges to handle appointed civil rights cases after pro se plaintiffs survived summary judgment and their cases were ready for a trial by jury.
+Mr. Twombley has been appointed by five different United State District Court Judges to handle appointed civil rights cases for pro se prisoners who survived summary judgment and their cases were ready for a trial by jury.

 In addition to his busy practice, Mr. Twombley is also a committed community volunteer.
 He is the past Chairman of the Board of Directors for Protection and Advocacy for People with Disabilities (now Disability Rights South Carolina www.disabilityrightssc.org), an independent, statewide, non-profit corporation that protects and advances the legal rights of people with disabilities.
 Mr. Twombley is the past Chairman of the Board of Directors for the United Way of the Lowcountry, and President of the Distant Island Community Association.